SongtaoZhang451/Monroe-County-Rochester-Crash-Analysis-and-Report/README.md

 ## My Contribution

-**Songtao Zhang's individual contributions are represented in the notebooks and analysis files included in this repository.**
+**My contributions are represented in the notebooks and analysis files included in this repository.**

 The work contributed to the project includes data processing, exploratory data analysis, statistical analysis, visualization, interpretation of results, and preparation of project documentation.